Control Model

 The name of the enumeration (cp) is arbitrary.
 However, it is useful to make it concise because it will be used in the application code.

-In addition to the enumeration itself, we also define an operator overload of the * operator (function call operator overloading):
+In addition to the enumeration itself, we also overload the *

 // Define labels for the control points.
-Here we use function call operator
+Using a function allows error

 // checking.